-ASHG, in collaboration with the National Human Genome Research Institute (NHGRI) and Color Genomics, is pleased to provide the Human Genetics Scholars Initiative, a program launched in April 2019 to help advance diversity and inclusion in the field.
+ASHG, in partnership with NHGRI, Color Genomics, and Biogen, is pleased to provide the Human Genetics Scholars Initiative, a program launched in April 2019 to help advance diversity and inclusion in the field.
 The program will:

 identify, mentor and help prepare a select group of high-potential, diverse early-career individuals for professional success